+During Fall Semester 2020, experiential education (including credit-bearing internships, clinical assignments or noncredit experiences that are required for degree completion) may be either in-person or virtual.
+All academic units must accept virtual experiences as meeting internship requirements unless accreditation or other regulations prevent that.
 These guidelines also apply to any internship experiences offered through Penn State that you may wish or need to take advantage of.

-In addition, internal Penn State internships must follow Penn State guidelines regarding hiring and funding.
+- Internal Penn State internships must follow Penn State guidelines regarding hiring and funding.
 This decision reinforces the University’s primary goal to maintain health and safety for all involved and to recognize that different and rapidly changing situations are emerging across the nation and world.

-- Remote virtual internships or experiences
+Remote virtual internships or experiences

-- Independent/special topics courses that meet learning outcomes of experiential education internships
+Independent/special topics courses that meet learning outcomes of experiential education internships

-- Research or culminating project that simulates the internship or other required experience
+Research or culminating project that simulates the internship or other required experience

-- Program-specific course substitutions
+Program-specific course substitutions

 International student guidelines